kcech/sentilo-docs-test/docs/integrations.rst

 The agent uses its application token to query the emitting catalog API to obtain remote objects, and uses the local catalog application id to replicate the locally.

-The federation agent creates subsriptions on data it has permission.
+The federation agent creates subscriptions on data it has permission.
 It creates a HTTP endpoint and tells the emitting instance to forward the events to this endpoint URL.